 By Jody McCutcheon

-Paris may have recently banned wood burning fireplaces.
+Paris recently banned wood burning fireplaces.
 The idea was to reduce CO2 emissions, of course.
-But what the French don’t seem to realise is that while the olde style fireplaces a la francais may indeed cause more smoke pollution and CO2 emissions (especially when used in conjunction with, rather than instead of, central heating), Eco friendly technology has advanced pretty far.
-In fact, it has done to the point where many wood-burning stoves are now so clean they’re even DEFRA-approved, meaning you can burn wood and other smokeless fuels without causing pollution, making these new fireplaces suitable even in urban properties.
+But what the French don’t seem to realise is that eco friendly technology has advanced pretty far.
+In fact, it has done to the point where many wood-burning stoves are now so clean, they’re even DEFRA-approved.
+What this means is that you can burn wood and other smokeless fuels without causing pollution, making these new fireplaces suitable even for urban properties.

-Not only that, but by burning wood you are heating your home as carbon neutrally as possible — and, with a little investment, it will actually save you money long-term.
+Not only that, but get this: by burning wood, you can not only heat your home in an eco-friendly manner, but with a little more investment, it can actually save you loads of money long-term.

-How so, you may ask?
+How can fireplaces save money, you may ask?
 Well, for starters, heating just the room that you are in is certainly more cost-effective than centrally heating an entire house.
 Using wood as your heat source costs 2.5p per kw/h compared with gas at 4p and electricity at 11p, according to HETAS, the solid fuels industry body.
-And HETAS has seen an unprecedented interest in wood-burning stoves, with more than 200,000 installed last year — up by more than 50 per cent in five years.
+And HETAS has seen an unprecedented interest in wood-burning stoves, with more than 200,000 installed last year.
+That’s up by more than 50 per cent in five years.

-This is hardly surprising, given that there’s no question that for those with a modern home, new style fireplaces can save money for your household – and they can help save the planet, too!
+This is hardly surprising, given that there’s no question that fireplaces can save money for your household – and they can help save the planet, too!

-Several options exist, but that one that’s best for you depends largely on where you live and how you employ your fireplace.
-Is it mostly decorative, as in locales with milder winters, or more functional, as in places with chillier winters?
+Several fireplace options exist.
+The one that’s best for you depends largely on where you live and how you employ your fireplace.
+Is it mostly decorative?
+Or is it more functional, as in places with chillier winters?

 Made of wood residue, wood pellets are loaded into a pellet-burning hopper.
 The resulting fire will burn up to twenty-four hours without needing stoking.
 Wood-pellet fireplaces offer up to eighty percent combustion efficiency (much more than traditional fireplaces) and release less than one gram of particle pollutants per hour.
-Unfortunately, the unit’s motor runs on electricity, and significant energy is required to produce the pellets themselves, so they can be expensive, financially and energy-wise.
+They keep you super cosy, even in the coldest climates!

 Option #3: Natural Gas/Liquid Propane